 When we first consider getting a new dog, most of us are just looking for a furry companion to make our everyday lives brighter and more enjoyable.
-Over time, it would become a permanent fixture in our family.
+Over time, they become a permanent fixture in ourfamily.
 We bathe them, feed them, teach them tricks, and treat them as one of our own.

 Dogs are one of the most loyal animals in the world.
 There are a lot of videos on the internet that can testify to this.
-They never leave their owners even if they’ve abandoned them on the side of the road or even if they’ve already passed away.
+Dogs never leave their owners, even if they’ve abandoned them on the side of the road or have already passed away.

 Nowadays, this same trait is getting harder to see in us humans.
 Friends and family alike turn against each other.
 Maybe it’s time to take pointers from our pets to start bringing back this important virtue in every relationship that we have.

 We’ve become slaves to a routine in our everyday lives – eat, work, sleep, repeat.

 Our pets, no matter how old they get, never forget to play and enjoy the sun.
 In fact, the simplest things make them happy.